noefp/easy_gdb/README.md

     docker-compose build

-and start the container using `docker-compose` (in the easyGDB_docker folder) or use the Docker desktop application:
+Start the container using the Docker desktop application or use the terminal, in the easyGDB_docker folder, to run:

-    docker-compose up
+    docker-compose up -d

+The flag -d (--detach) allows to detach the docker in the terminal.
+Is necessary to start the container (it can be done using the terminal or the Desktop application) everytime you want to access the genomic portal, with docker-compose start.
+You can stop it with docker-compose stop, and stop and remove it with docker-compose down.

-Using the Docker container we install easy GDB at `/var/www/html/` (`src/` in the Docker container).
-Open the easy_GDB Docker container terminal or the Docker desktop application (in the easyGDB_docker folder).
+Using the Docker container we install EasyGDB at `/var/www/html/` (`src/` in the Docker container).
+Open a terminal inside the easy_GDB Docker container using the Docker desktop application or running the next command in the easyGDB_docker folder:

     docker-compose exec easy_gdb /bin/bash